opencoweb/coweb/docs/tutorial/install.rst

    .. sourcecode:: console

-      $ cd cowebx-apps
+      $ cd cowebx-apps/dojo1.7-boilerplate
       $ mvn jetty:deploy-war

-By default, the `jetty:deploy-war` command makes your application accessible at http://localhost:8080/cowebx-apps/dojo1.7-boilerplate/.
+By default, the `jetty:deploy-war` command makes your application accessible at http://localhost:8080/dojo1.7-boilerplate/.
 Specify the `-Djetty.port=PORT` option on the command line to run on a different port.

 Alternatively, you can take the resulting WAR file and deploy it on the servlet container of your choice.